transloadit/uppy/website/src/docs/dashboard.md

     editFile: 'Edit file',
     // Shown in the panel header for the metadata editor.
 Rendered as “Editing image.png”.
     editing: 'Editing %{file}',
-    // Text for a button shown on the file preview, used to edit file metadata
-    edit: 'Edit',
     // Used as the screen reader label for the button that saves metadata edits and returns to the
     // file list view.
     finishEditingFile: 'Finish editing file',
     saveChanges: 'Save changes',
     // Used as the label for the tab button that opens the system file selection dialog.
     myDevice: 'My Device',
-    // Shown in the main dashboard area when no files have been selected, and one or more
-    // remote provider plugins are in use. %{browse} is replaced with a link that opens the system
-    // file selection dialog.
-    dropPasteImport: 'Drop files here, paste, %{browse} or import from',
-    // Shown in the main dashboard area when no files have been selected, and no provider
-    // plugins are in use. %{browse} is replaced with a link that opens the system
-    // file selection dialog.
-    dropPaste: 'Drop files here, paste or %{browse}',
     dropHint: 'Drop your files here',
-    // This string is clickable and opens the system file selection dialog.
-    browse: 'browse',
     // Used as the hover text and screen reader label for file progress indicators when
     // they have been fully uploaded.
     uploadComplete: 'Upload complete',